-Role of Consultants - Periodically, the Compensation Committee engages an independent consultant to review its compensation program for the officers of the Corporation, in order to ensure market competitiveness.
-During FY 2011, the Compensation Committee engaged Towers Perrin, now known as Towers Watson ("Towers"), a global human resources consulting firm, for this review for purposes of setting executive compensation for FY2012.
+Role of Consultants - The Compensation Committee periodically engages an independent consultant to review its compensation program for the officers of the Corporation, in order to ensure market competitiveness.
+In general, the Committee has engaged an independent compensation consultant for this purpose every two years.
+Toward the end of FY2013, the Compensation Committee engaged Towers Watson ("Towers"), a global human resources consulting firm, for this review for purposes of setting executive compensation for FY2014.
 Towers provides the Compensation Committee with information regarding market compensation practices and alternatives to consider when making compensation decisions for the executives.
+The Committee did not engage a compensation consultant in connection with setting executive compensation for FY2015, but it did review updated Towers survey information, which was increased by 3% for the base salary information and by 4% for long-term incentive compensation to reflect current compensation trends in the market.

-Role of Executive Officers - The Compensation Committee makes all compensation decisions for the Chairman and Chief Executive Officer (Mr. M. Batten) and approves recommendations for compensation actions for all other elected officers of the Corporation.
-Mr. M. Batten and Mr. J. Batten, the President and Chief Operating Officer, annually review the performance of each elected officer with the Compensation Committee.
+Role of Executive Officers - The Compensation Committee makes all compensation decisions for the President and CEO (Mr. J. Batten, and, prior to his retirement, Mr. M. Batten) and approves recommendations for compensation actions for all other elected officers of the Corporation.
+As President and CEO, Mr. J. Batten annually reviews the performance of each elected officer with the Compensation Committee.
 Recommendations based on these reviews, including those pertaining to salary adjustments, bonus payouts and equity compensation, are presented to the Compensation Committee, which may exercise its discretion in modifying any of the recommendations presented.
-The Compensation Committee also reviews the performance of the Chairman and Chief Executive Officer.
-It alone determines the salary adjustment, bonus payment and equity awards for this individual.
+The Compensation Committee also reviews the performance of the President and CEO.
+It alone determines the salary adjustment, bonus payment and equity awards for Mr. J. Batten.

 Compensation Committee Interlocks and Insider Participation - The members of the Compensation Committee are Malcolm F. Moore (Chair), David B. Rayburn and David R. Zimmer.
 None of the Compensation Committee members are former executive officers of the Corporation.
 See the "Board Independence" section for additional information concerning Director independence.
-The Corporation had no "Compensation Committee Interlocks" as described by the SEC during fiscal 2012.
+The Corporation had no "Compensation Committee Interlocks" as described by the SEC during fiscal 2014.